We have three levels of cover.

 Within the overall vet fee limit on all policies there are maximum fee levels that apply to some treatments.
 Please read the Policy Wording for further details.

-Whichever product you choose, there are a number of optional additional benefits.
+There are also a number of optional additional benefits you may have chosen to take with your cover.
 One option provides cover for accidental death, theft and straying, advertising and reward, kennel or cattery costs if you go into hospital, and the expense of cancelling or cutting short your holiday because your pet needs life saving treatment.
 We also offer Third party liability cover for dogs if your dog causes damage to property or injures someone.

-If you take your pet on hols with you, you can add 'overseas travel cover'.
+If you take your pet on hols with you, you may also have added 'overseas travel cover'.

 Check out the policy document to find out more.